napari/docs/docs/tutorials/cell_tracking.md

 The first example of track visualization uses data from the [cell tracking challenge](https://celltrackingchallenge.net/3d-datasets/).
 We will use the *C. elegans* developing embryo [dataset](https://data.celltrackingchallenge.net/training-datasets/Fluo-N3DH-CE.zip) which consists of 3D+t volumetric imaging data, manually annotated tracks and cell lineage information.

-A full description of the data format can be found [here](https://public.celltrackingchallenge.net/documents/Naming%20and%20file%20content%20conventions.pdf).
+A full description of the data format can be found in [the Cell Tracking Challenge format specification](https://public.celltrackingchallenge.net/documents/Naming%20and%20file%20content%20conventions.pdf).

 ### Extracting the tracks from the dataset